AgoRapide/AgoRapide/README.md

 Note how actual data in both exception message and log greatly helps in pinpointing problem.

+(See also more links above under Code examples, for how missing parameters and invalid parameters are handled with helpful error messages).

 ## A history of all changes to database
 AgoRapide does not even support the concept of deletion.